TapRoot Farms

 Several components are either required or recommended for efficient, optimal farming.
 No two farms are ever alike.
 We provide several options for our farmers so that each farm has the equipment and resources available to succeed from start up to harvest.

 First up is our 200 gallon AquaBundance Fish Farm, a complete recirculating aquaculture system (RAS) designed to operate independently as a small fish rearing, quarantine or purge system.
-It comes complete with an Endurance Bead filter, sump tank, water heater, aeration system and all plumbing connections.
+It comes complete with an Endurance Bead filter, sump tank, UV sterilizer, water heater, aeration system and all plumbing connections.

 Grow lights are a key requirement for plant growth in many regions without sufficient year round sun light.
 For Taproot Farm, we used Boost XE LED Light Bars from Thrive Agritech, a key partner of ours for both home and commercial farm systems.
 We can design a grow lighting system that includes light sensors and automatic timers so that the lights operate only when the daily light integral (DLI) is below the required threshold.